costycnc/w600-firmware-pico-micropython-costycnc/firmware/readme.md

 ![w600-pico](https://github.com/costycnc/w600-firmware-pico-micropython-costycnc/blob/main/img/btpy1.jpg)

+After modify fls file you can use firmware.bat ( only for windows) to load firmware to module w600-pico.

 So... now the firmware have boot.py populated with few lines that create an access point and a ftp server ... son can transfer files over wifi (ap w600 connect without password) and ftp with https://filezilla-project.org/download.php

 When make refirmware with this firmware the lines is ready ... not need insert manually any time when need to reinstall firmware.